-COUN 5723 Marriage & Family Therapy/Clinical Mental Health Counseling Internship III (2).
+COUN 5712 Marriage & Family Therapy/Clinical Mental Health Counseling Internship (1).
 This course provides students with practical experience in selected client care responsibilities in a broad range of roles performed by the professional counselor.
-This internship provides the intern with a transitional clinical/counseling experience by engaging in supervised day-to-day professional clinical practice.
-Students develop individualized contracts with the department to clearly articulate internship requirements.
-Prerequisite: COUN 5722 Marriage & Family Therapy/Clinical Mental Health Counseling Internship II.
+During the course students will accumulate 125 contact hours of which at least 40 are involved in direct services to clients.
+The internship provides students with clinical/counseling experience by engaging in supervised day to day professional clinical practice.
+Prerequisite: COUN 5711 Marriage & Family Therapy/Clinical Mental Health Counseling Internship.
 Special Considerations: Program permission required to enroll.